 4. CONCLUSIONS

-These results enable us to clarify the possibility of optimizing thermoelectric power factor of perovskite by controlling octahedral tilting.
-The effects of octahedral tilting on the electronic band structure and thermoelectric power factor in perovskite have been studied from first-principles calculations using SrTiO3 as an exemplar.
+These results enable us to clarify the possibility of optimizing thermoelectric power factor of titanate perovskites by controlling octahedral tilting.
+The effects of octahedral tilting on the electronic band structure and thermoelectric power factor in titanate perovskites have been studied from first-principles calculations using SrTiO3 as an exemplar.
 It is found that out-of-phase tilting is beneficial for improving the Seebeck coefficient and power factor, while in-phase tilting lowers the thermoelectric power factor slowly with increasing tilt angle.
 The increase of power factor in out-of-phase tilt systems is attributed to the increase of the slope of density of states around the Fermi energy.
-The most significant increase (~100%) of power factor occurs in a0a0c- one-tilt system when the tilt angle is 15 with energy cost of only 44 kJ mol-1 This agrees with the experimental observation that a0a0c- tilt system 16,17,19the best thermoelectric performance in STO-based material is found in a0a0c- tilt systems.19,20 The improved Seebeck coefficient of a-a-a- tilt systems as a function tilt angle is confirmed by experimental results collected from materials that adopt the same tilt system.16,17 As such, both the octahedral tilt system and tilt angle are important factors that should be considered in optimizing the thermoelectric performance of STO-based materials, with the one-tilt out-of-phase a0a0c- system identified as the superior symmetry and tilt system to achieve high thermoelectric power factor.
-In the context of STO-based thermoelectrics, mechanisms of doping through the B site frequently retain the cubic (a0a0a0) symmetry of undoped SrTiO3, whilst substitution through the A site often induced octahedral tilting.19-22 Our study from first principles indicates that the tilt systems of a0a0c- and a-a-a-, which often result from A site substitution,16,20 provide the most promising routes to enhancing the thermoelectric power factor in titanate perovskites.
+The most significant increase (~100%) of power factor occurs in a0a0c- one-tilt system when the tilt angle is 15 with energy cost of only 44 kJ mol-1 per formula unit.
+This agrees with the experimental observation that increased power factor is found in a0a0c- and a-a-a- tilt systems of titanate perovskites.
+16,17,19 The improved Seebeck coefficient of a-a-a- tilt systems as a function tilt angle is confirmed by experimental results collected from materials that adopt the same tilt system.16,17 As such, both the octahedral tilt system and tilt angle are important factors that should be considered in optimizing the thermoelectric performance of titanate perovskite materials, with the one-tilt out-of-phase a0a0c- system identified as the superior symmetry and tilt system to achieve high thermoelectric power factor.
+In the context of titanate perovskite thermoelectrics, mechanisms of doping through the B site frequently retain the cubic (a0a0a0) symmetry, whilst substitution through the A site often induced octahedral tilting.19-22 Our study from first principles indicates that the tilt systems of a0a0c- and a-a-a-, which often result from A site substitution,16,20 provide the most promising routes to enhancing the thermoelectric power factor in titanate perovskites.

 ASSOCIATED CONTENT